DaveGamble/cJSON/README.md

 }
 ```

-Alternatively we can use the `cJSON_Add...ToObject` helper functions to make our lifes a little easier:
+Alternatively we can use the `cJSON_Add...ToObject` helper functions to make our lives a little easier:

 ```c
 //NOTE: Returns a heap allocated string, you are required to free it after use.